ryedin/site/_deployment/vpc-configurations.md

 You can find your VPC ID and CIDR in the [AWS VPC console](https://console.aws.amazon.com/vpc).
 Navigate to "Your VPCs" and look in the "VPC ID" and "VPC CIDR" columns.
 The Internet Gateway ID can also be found in the VPC console under "Internet Gateways".

-You can also ist your VPCs using the AWS CLI:
+You can also list your VPCs using the AWS CLI:

 ```
 $ aws ec2 describe-internet-gateways